 In the Mallnitz National Park centre and in the information centre on Kaiser-Franz-Josefs-Höhe the National Park meets its educational mandate.
 Visitors will be especially delighted with the new exhibit “univerzoom”, in which you can really get to the ‘nitty gritty’ of what happens in the National Park.
 The “rangerlabs” are chiefly concerned about learning about the natural surroundings and about gaining insights into the natural processes.
 National Park rangers take you with them on excursions, providing lots of information about the flora and the fauna.
 In the “House of Ibex” in Heiligenblut, with a focus on ibex, you can delve deep into the world of the high mountains.

 Guided tours & programmes

 On tour, not just IN the National Park, but ‘WITH’ it too.
-Rangers and guides show you the parts of the park which you might not have discovered by yourself.
+Our rangers and guides show you the parts of the park which you might not have discovered by yourself.
 Numerous programme points and adventure-packed guided tours open your eyes to the fundamentals of the natural surroundings.
 Observe the ibex or follow the experts in the Hohe Tauern National Park on winter snow-shoe hikes.